sanjuthomas/kafka-connect-orientdb/README.md

 Alternatively, you may keep the ```kafka-connect-orientdb-0.0.1-SNAPSHOT.jar``` in another directory and export that directory into Kafka class path before starting the connector.

-## How to start connector in stand-alone mode?
+## How to start connector in stand-alone mode
 Open a shell prompt, move to kafka_home and execute the following.

 ```
 bin/connect-standalone.sh config/orientdb-connect-standalone.properties config/orientdb-sink.properties
 ```

-## How to start connector in distribute mode?
+## How to start connector in distribute mode
 Open a shell prompt, move to kafka_home and execute the following.

 ```